Invited speakers

 Small funny fact about me: Each member of my immediate family—my husband, our daughter, and I—has a different nationality, and we use three languages every day.
 My favorite ways to relax are painting in watercolors and playing the piano.

-Turning the Investigative Lens on Teachers: When and How Teacher Motivation Shapes Classroom Processes and Outcomes
+Turning the Investigative Lens on Teachers: When and How Teacher Motivation Shapes Classroom Processes and Outcomes"

 Gregory Liem